SwiftKickMobile/SwiftMessages/ViewControllers.md

 ## Usage

+### Interface Builder

-To use `SwiftMessagesSegue`, control-drag from the sender to the destination in Interface Builder to create a segue.
+Create a segue by control-dragging from the sender to the destination.
 Then select "swift messages" (or the auto-generated name of a `SwiftMessagesSegue` subclass) in the Segue Type prompt.

 <p align="center">
   <img src="./Design/SwiftMessagesSegueCreate.png" />